WoW Classic levelling guide - level 1 to 60 for all classes in Vanilla

 You may also like:

-Few obligatory words of introduction first - Classic WoW will be released to the general public on August 27th 2019.
-Running on patch 1.12, which is often considered the best WoW ever was.
-This patch comprises all of the vanilla endgame content.
+Few words of introduction first - Classic WoW will be released to the general public on August 27th, 2019.
+It will be running on patch 1.12, which is often considered the best WoW ever was.
+This patch comprises all of the Vanilla endgame content.
 Game designers decided to release instances in six phases in order to keep the challenge and item progression curve in check and mimic the way it happened back then, 15 years ago.
-This means that aside from Onyxia or Azuregos being fearsome again, Scarab Lord title is obtainable once again as players will have the opportunity to engage in epic, legendary and generally one of the highlights of vanilla, Ahn’Qiraj questline.
-So what’s more there to say - wait patiently and set out on a nostalgia trip once the gates to the past open.
+This means that aside from Onyxia or Azuregos being fearsome again, Scarab Lord title is obtainable once again.
+Players will have the opportunity to engage in legendary and one of the highlights of Vanilla, Ahn’Qiraj questline.
+So wait patiently and set out on a nostalgia trip once the gates to the past open.
 Ah, and players don’t have to pay any additional fee for the reintroduced content - your WoW subscription covers it all.

 Table of Contents:

 The Leveling Guide Proper

 You were warned - Vanilla was hard.
 Not "Dark Souls hard" but virtually each class had to take mobs one by one except for the Mages and maybe particularly skilled Warlocks.
 Players had to scavenge for quests and assemble in groups in some zones.
 Sometimes grind was needed as quests weren’t enough to reach the level cap.
 Sounds harsh, but that’s how things were back in the good days of yore and might.
 We are here to take you by the hand, whisper some words of comfort and guide you through ramparts of clunky early WoW systems.